wegfawefgawefg/Huepatitis/README.md

 ## Notes:
 - takes up to 2 seconds for 8k images, mostly for compression, but otherwise is fast
-- great place to get palette: https://lospec.com
+- great place to get palettes: https://lospec.com